combinatrix-ai/PromptTrail/src/prompttrail/agent/README.md

 ### `agent.runner`

 `agent.runner` is a library to run the conversation defined in `agent.template`.

 We have defined how the conversation should go in `agent.template`.

-Then, we need to define how the conversation actually carried out.
+Then, we need to define how the conversation is actually carried out.
 You need to pass the following arguments:

-- How the agent interact with LLM?: Model & Parameter
+- How the agent interacts with LLM?: Model & Parameter
-- How the agent interact with the user?: UserInteractionProvider
+- How the agent interacts with the user?: UserInteractionProvider

 In this example, we don't have any user interaction.
 If you want to see more about user interaction, see [examples/agent/fermi_problem.py](examples/agent/fermi_problem.py).

 Let's run the agent above on CLI.
 Use OpenAI's GPT-3.5-turbo with 16k context.
-User is interacted with CLI.
+The user is interacted with CLI.

 ```python
 import os